 We have these awesome shaker cabinets, so I knew they didn’t need to be replaced, it would just take some DIY painting, and I can handle that!
 Mark and I spent many moons, like literally 14, painting our kitchen cabinets, sanding, priming, sanding, painting, sanding, painting…you get it.
 I loved the way they turned out.
 But that’s not the process I had in mind for our bathrooms.
 Also think about installing a shower door with 90 degree return panel to get your bathroom more organized and add a fresh look.

 We have a little beansprout and I just don’t have a lot of extra time on my hands, so I needed a better solution.
-I’ve painted a TON of furniture with Chalk Paint, but never cabinets, so I wasn’t sure.
+I’ve painted a TON of furniture with Chalk Paint, but never cabinets, so I wasn’t sure, and I also wanted to add some paintings and murals from the best Murale Design online to create a good vibe in the room.
 But I tried it, and SUCCESS!!
 I have created a fancy little infographic for the process, but I want to share a little more info since these are cabinets and not your regular ol’ furniture project.
 Here’s how it all went down.

 Step by Step:

 - Remove all old hardware and fill any holes you won’t need with your replacement hardware.